gdsbook/book/notebooks/09_spatial_inequality.md

 This chapter uses economic inequality to illustrate how the study of the evolution of social disparities can benefit from an explicitly spatial treatment.
 Social and economic inequality is often at the top of policy makers' agendas.
-Its study has always drawn considerable attention in academic circles.
+Its study has always drawn considerable attention in academic circles {cite}`Piketty2014`.
 Much of the focus has been on *interpersonal income inequality*, yet there is a growing recognition that the question of *inter-regional income inequality* requires further attention as the growing gaps between poor and rich regions have been identified